What is the best DAW?

 If you want to do the basics - record/edit MIDI and audio, mix, use plugins etc - and like the idea of a simple, no-clutter interface, MuLab is certainly worth trying.
 Those who are prepared to dig a bit deeper will also find a powerful modular sound system under the hood.

-Version 7, released earlier this year, is a pretty big update, making it easier to record audio and adding a step sequencer/arpeggiator module (among many other things).
+Version 7, the most recent, is a pretty big update, making it easier to record audio and adding a step sequencer/arpeggiator module (among many other things).
 And at this price, beginners in particular should definitely check MuLab out.

 FIND OUT MORE: MuTools MuLab

 11. Acoustica Mixcraft Pro Studio